Procedural justice in the courts

 Want to find out more about this topic?

 Part of the 'A matter of fact: what the evidence tells us' series, to accompany our Evidence library, Clinks is giving you the chance to hear from the experts themselves.
-Professor Neal Hazel discusses and reflects upon the latest evidence on what effective resettlement support looks like for children after custody and takes questions from the audience.
+Dr Amy Kirby and Professor Jessica Jacobson unpack procedural justice in the courts, discuss the evidence base take questions from the audience.

 Watch the video recording below: